Gettysburg - Devil’s Den and Little Round Top - 4:30 to 5:30pm

 American Battlefield Trust’s map of the Battle of Gettysburg - Devil’s Den and Little Round Top, 4:30 - 5:30 P.M.

-The brigades of Jerome Robertson and Henry Benning moved toward Devil’s Den.
+The brigades of Generals Jerome Robertson and Henry Benning moved toward Devil’s Den.
 George Anderson’s brigade moved through the woods into the Wheatfield.
-On his own initiative, Strong Vincent diverted his V Corps brigade to Little Round Top.
-Joshua Chamberlain’s 20th Maine made a heroic charge against the 15th Alabama to maintain their hold on the hill.
-The 16th Michigan faltered, but was supported at the last moment by the 140th New York and other regiments.
+On his own initiative, Col. Strong Vincent diverted his V Corps brigade to Little Round Top.
+Joshua Chamberlain’s 20th Maine charged the 15th and 47th Alabama to maintain their hold on the hill.
+The 16th Michigan faltered but was supported at the last moment by the 140th New York, who swept the Confederates on Vincent's right off of the hill and other regiments.
 Together they held off the repeated attacks of Law’s exhausted Confederates and their offensive in this sector came to a halt.